tobimensch/cli2man/README.md

 Let's say you want to include a section AUTHORS in your manpage.

-Create a new file myprog_section_usage.mdoc like this:
+Create a new file myprog_more_info.mdoc like this:

 ```
 .Sh AUTHORS